 High-quality photography also plays a very important role in the travel world–there are few things that will inspire users more than an amazing photograph of a destination they are dreaming of.

 The best part is that you don’t even have to take the photo yourself!
 Try launching contests or giveaways on social media for the best images and photos of certain topics or destinations, use a hashtag, and let the magic unfold!
 Not only will you be promoting your brand and generating buzz, but at the end, you can award the winner and feature their stunning pictures on your account and on your website.

 Social Networks are a great place for you to reach out to your users and for them to engage with you.
 By having them add you as a friend, follower, or fan, you are guaranteeing your brand a spot in their daily lives.
 How you use it and take advantage of it, is up to you.
 Whatever your social marketing strategy may be, be sure to engage with your users, and let them know that you are there for them!
 Creating social media contests or giveaways, games, or other interactive activities will not only strengthen your relationship with your current users but will also create buzz around your brand.

 It is also a great place to make the most of User Generated Content.
 92% of consumers trust earned media more than any other forms of advertising–and with all the scams out there, who can blame them?

 4. Reviews = Bookings

-Whether it is through email marketing, retargeting, promoting related content or highly segmented campaigns, the dawn of the digital age has blast open our border and limitations, offering us endless possibilities not only to automate what manually is almost impossible, but to get to know our users, and to offer them exactly what they need, exactly when they need it.
-Use personalization to let your users know that you are there for them, that you know them, and have something made especially for them.
+Whether it is through email marketing, retargeting, promoting related content, or highly segmented campaigns, the digital age offers endless possibilities for automation.
+Use personalization to let your users know that you are there for them, that you know them, and that you have made something especially for them.